 Interdepartmental Degree Programs

-Graduate education in the College of Medicine is overseen by the Graduate and Professional School.
-The School of Medicine also has a dedicated Office of Graduate Studies that supports and enhances the graduate training activities of the college, and to facilitate achievement of nationally recognized excellence by our faculty, staff, and trainees.
+Graduate and Professional education in the School of Medicine is overseen by the Graduate and Professional School.
+The School of Medicine also has a dedicated Office of Graduate Studies that supports and enhances the graduate training activities of the school and facilitates the achievement of nationally recognized excellence by our faculty, staff, and trainees.
 Functions of this office include:

 - administrative support for the school's graduate programs

-- development of policies and procedures pertaining to college graduate programs
+- development of policies and procedures pertaining to the school's graduate programs

 - coordination of interdepartmental and intercollegiate graduate programs

 - providing leadership for strategic planning efforts in graduate education

-- advising the Dean and the college administration on graduate issues
+- advising the Dean and the school administration on graduate issues

-There are currently two interdepartmental graduate programs residing in the college, Medical Science and Education for Healthcare Professionals (EDHP).
-The Medical Science program is available in Bryan/College Station, and Houston campuses, with distinct research strengths opportunities and equivalent coursework.
+There are currently two interdepartmental graduate programs residing in the school, Medical Sciences and Education for Healthcare Professionals (EDHP).
+The Medical Sciences program is available in Bryan/College Station, and Houston campuses, with distinct research strengths opportunities and equivalent coursework.
 The Education for Healthcare Professionals program is delivered fully online.
 Our programs also have a flexible and interdisciplinary curriculum that allows our students to have a highly personalized and individually tailored training program.
 In addition to our own programs, our faculty also participate in several interdisciplinary graduate programs, including Genetics, Neuroscience, and Toxicology.